ShakeefAhmedRakin/electron-react-ts-tailwind-shadcn-fastapi-template/README.md

 # Electron-react-ts-tailwind-shadcn-fastapi-template

-A modern cross-platform desktop application template powered by:
+A fully-featured template for building cross-platform desktop apps with modern web and backend technologies created by me.
+It's built with:

 - **Electron.js** for native desktop app functionality
 - **React + TypeScript** for frontend architecture